tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-shibboleth-service-provider-for-safire.md

 Then create metadata.xml as a stub containing those elements you wish to add to the generated metadata ([an example is available](/wp-content/uploads/2016/12/metadata.xml)).
 Save it in your Shibboleth config directory.

+# Other technical requirements

+There are two additional [technical requirements]({{< ref "/technical/saml2/sp-requirements/_index.md" >}}) that are not directly related to SimpleSAMLphp that you nevertheless need to meet.

+## Logging requirements

+You need to ensure that you configure log rotation of [Shibboleth SP's logs](https://shibboleth.atlassian.net/wiki/spaces/SP3/pages/2065334602/Logging) to meet the minimum retention period specified in the technical requirements.
+How you do this depends on your operating system.

+## Time synchronisation

+Most modern operating systems do syncronise time, but you should verify that your server is set to synchronise time against a reliable timesource (such as [za.pool.ntp.org](https://www.ntppool.org/zone/za)).